mohit7386/CodingIn_Java/Code/Readme.md

 }
 Methods :- Functions and methods both are same formarily there is a minor difference between these which is we can call functions directly and methods are called by the objects of the class are called methods..
 ------------------------------------------------------------------------------------------------------------------------------
+Operators :-

+Unary Operator,
+Arithmetic Operator, -> +,-,/,*
+Shift Operator, -> >> <<
+Relational Operator, -> <= , >= , == , !=
+Bitwise Operator, ->
+                      Bitwise AND -> & -> it checks both the condition whether it is true or false.
+                      Bitwise exclusive OR -> ^ -> it checks both the condition whether it is true or false.
+                      Bitwise inclusive OR -> | -> it checks both the condition whether it is true or false.

+Logical Operator, ->
+                      Logical AND -> && - need to both the conditions to be true if any one of the conditions are false then this will not check the second condition..
+                      Logical OR -> || - running if only one value should be true it does not check the second condition when first condition will be true if the first condition is false then only it checks the another condition..

+Ternary Operator -> ?: -> (a<b)?a:b; ->Ternary Syntax
+Assignment Operator. -> a=b; here equal to sign is our assignment operator it's execution is right to left.